bahmutov/cypress-examples/docs/index.md

 📝 Read the blog post [Test HTML Tables Using cy.table Query Command](https://glebbahmutov.com/blog/cy-table/).

+Some of the recipes use [cypress-map](https://github.com/bahmutov/cypress-map) queries to show a better solution to the same exercise.

 ## Courses

 I have several Cypress courses at [cypress.tips/courses](https://cypress.tips/courses)